salesforcecli/plugin-apex/messages/get.md

 Use the --number parameter to return the specified number of recent logs.
 Use the --outputdir parameter to specify the directory to store the logs in.
 Executing this command without parameters returns the most recent log.

-# jsonDescription

-format output as JSON

-# logLevelDescription

-logging level for this command invocation

-# logLevelLongDescription

-The logging level for this command invocation.
-Logs are stored in $HOME/.sfdx/sfdx.log.

 # logIDDescription